Architecture 2030 is a non-profit, non-partisan and independent organization established in 2002 in response to the

 In addition to the 2030 Challenge, other initiatives and programs leading to the zero emissions movement in the global built environment include:

 The 2030 Challenge – AIA created the 2030 Commitment—a national framework with simple metrics and a standardized reporting format—to provide a structure for tracking progress and help you meet the 2030 Challenge targets.
-Over 400 A/E/P firms have adopted the 2030 Commitment with over 2.6 billion sq ft of project work reported in 2015 alone.
+Over 800 A/E/P firms have adopted the 2030 Commitment with over 3.3 billion sq ft of project work reported in 2019 alone.
+Architecture 2030 encourages all firms interested in achieving the 2030 Challenge targets to become 2030 Commitment signatories.

 The 2030 Challenge for Planning – This Challenge is the goal set for the 2030 Districts Network, a membership of 23 private-sector-led, high performance urban building districts across North America.
 2030 Districts are led by the private sector, with local building industry leaders, community groups and government to achieve significant energy, water, and emissions reductions.

-The 2030 Challenge for Embodied Carbon – This Challenge, originally the 2030 Challenge for Products, spawned the Embodied Carbon Network, which now has over 400 members from 110 cities across the world.
+The 2030 Challenge for Embodied Carbon – This Challenge, originally the 2030 Challenge for Products, spawned the Carbon Leadership Community (previously the Embodied Carbon Network), which now has over 5,400 members from 2650 companies and organizations worldwide, spanning the construction industry from both the private sector and public sector.
 Architecture 2030 and the Network collaborated to create the Carbon Smart Materials Palette – an attribute-based approach to embodied carbon emissions reductions for major building elements that will guide building design and construction, and government procurement policies.

 2030 Palette – a highly visual and accessible online platform that meets the “how to” needs of planners, architects, designers, and builders.
 The principles, actions and resources it provides generate place-based, decarbonized and adaptable built environments worldwide.